Staying Calm Under Pressure: Tips for Mental Strength in Racing

 Let’s be real, when you’re racing, pressure is everywhere.

-On the grid.
-At the start.
-During overtakes.
-On the final lap of a championship-deciding race.
+- On the final lap of a championship-deciding race

 The nerves?
 They’re high.